ReCalles/py4e-specialization-coursera/course1-programming-for-everybody-python-getting-started-with-python/README.md

 # Programming for Everybody (Getting Started with Python)

 This folder contains all materials for "Programming for Everybody (Getting Started with Python)", the introductory Python 3 course from the University of Michigan's "Python for Everybody Specialization" on Coursera.
 It's designed for beginners to learn fundamental programming concepts.
+This first course covers chapters 1-6 of the Charles R. Severance 'Python for Everybody: Exploring Data in Python 3' book.

 ## 1. Course Objectives